MridulDhiman/oss-journal/dicedb/dicedb.md

 We can solve this issue by:
-i. writing data to memory buffer ii. flush data from memory to OS buffer/cache iii. flush data from OS buffer/cache to file for disk persistance, by synchronizing file with the cache data.
+i. writing data to memory buffer ii. flush data from memory to OS buffer/cache iii. flush data from OS buffer/cache to file for disk persistance, by synchronizing file with the cache data via fsync() system call.

 ```golang
 // write operations to file: atomic operation via mutex